 - Add in the butter and pulse 5-7 times, or until the butter is broken down into tiny pebbles.

-- With the motor running, add in the water and eggs and let the dough process until it forms together into a cohesive ball around the blade, about 1 minute.
+- With the motor running, add in the eggs and water and let the dough process until it forms a cohesive ball around the blade, about 1 minute.

 - Transfer the dough to a work surface dusted with flour.
-Divide the dough into two pieces, about ⅔ and ⅓ each.
+Divide the dough into two pieces, about ⅔ and ⅓ of the dough each.

-- Roll out the larger piece of the dough to a rough 15″ circle and place inside of a 9″ springform pan, letting a little of the pastry hang over the edge of the pan.
+- Roll out the larger piece of dough to a rough 15-inch circle.
+Place inside of a 9-inch springform pan, pressing the pastry into the sides and the bottom of the pan and letting a little of the pastry hang over the edges.

 - Roll out the other piece of the dough to a rough 10-inch circle.
-Place the pie dough on a flat surface (such as a sheet pan) that can fit in your refrigerator.
-Cover, and transfer the pie dough to the refrigerator to chill.
+Place on a flat surface (such as a sheet pan) that can fit in your refrigerator.
+Cover, and transfer the pie dough to the refrigerator to chill for at least 15 minutes.

 - Meanwhile, make the filling: Add the (strained) ricotta and the eggs to a large bowl.
 Whisk together until well combined.
-Fold in the mozzarella, provolone, and deli meats.
+Fold in the deli meats, mozzarella, and provolone.

-- Transfer the filling to the springform pan and smooth it over.
+- Transfer the filling to the dough in the springform pan and smooth it into an even layer.

 - Remove the rolled-out top crust from the refrigerator.
-Score the top crust with the fork in a lattice pattern by evenly pressing and dragging the fork on the pastry.
-You want to get a good score on it, but make sure not to cut through the pastry.
+Score the top crust with a fork in a lattice pattern by evenly pressing and dragging the fork on the pastry.
+You want to get a good score on it, but make sure not to cut all the way through the pastry.

-- Transfer the top crust pastry on top of the ricotta filling.
-Crimp the edge of the dough together to seal the pie.
+- Place the top crust pastry on top of the ricotta filling.
+Crimp the edges of the top and bottom dough together to seal the pie.
 Cut off any excess.

-- Whisk together an egg with a bit of water to make an egg wash.
-Brush the egg wash on the top crust.
+- Brush the egg wash onto the top crust.
 Cut a few small slits in the top of the pie directly along the lines left by the fork.

-- Bake the pie on a rimmed baking sheet in the middle part of the oven for 50-60 minutes, or until the top is golden and shiny and the filling has set and puffed up throughout.
+- Bake the pie on a rimmed baking sheet for 50-60 minutes, or until the top is golden and shiny and the filling has set and puffed up throughout.

-- Let cool for at last 2 hours.
+- Transfer to a wire rack and let cool for at least 2 hours.
 Serve at room temperature or cold.

 Notes

-This pie requires a 9" springform pan.
-Alternatively a 9.5 or 10" pie plate will also work, though you might not be able to fit all the filling.
+This pie requires a 9-inch springform pan.
+Alternatively, a 9.5- or 10-inch pie plate will also work, though you might not be able to fit all the filling.

 Use whatever deli meats you like for this pie.
-You can also use cooked Italian sausage as well.
+You can also use cooked Italian sausage.

 Some of the links on this page may be affiliate links.
 Everyday Pie is a participant in the Amazon Associates Program.
 As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.